sjbennett123/polarlarp/content/rules/rulebook/_index.md

 ## Build Cheating

 Any player that knowingly reports a false amount of build or levels, or abuses the award system will be suspended from all NERO ® Chapters for a minimum of six months.
+In addition, their character will be reduced to one half of it's current level.

-In addition, their character Example – Joseph is 10th level with 106 build.
+Example – Joseph is 10th level with 106 build.
 He goes to an event in another chapter, tells the check in staff he doesn’t have his card, but is 12th level with 123 build.
 After he is caught, he will be suspended for a minimum of 6 months, and his new amount of build will be 53.

 ## NERO Sportsmanship Policy

-**All NERO Participants**
+### **All NERO Participants**

 - Follow the spirit of the rules, as well as the letter of the rules.